 - Inform you of the sale prices of the houses we have shown you so you can become educated on market values.

 - Make you aware of any issues that may impact your buying decision or cause problems down the road like knob and tube wiring, UFFI, asbestos, poor location, weakness in future resale potential etc.

 - Provide you with all details concerning taxes, utility costs, services, and area amenities

 - Pre-screen properties before we show them to you to make sure they suit your needs because we respect your time.

 - Provide you with the support and advice of highly knowledgeable and experienced professionals such as lawyers, mortgage brokers and home inspectors.

-When you find a home that peaks your interest, simply contact us and we will arrange a convenient time to view.
+When you find a home that peaks your interest, simply contact me and we will arrange a convenient time to view.

 A Few Important Items to Keep in Mind as a Buyer

 - Hire a buyer’s agent to represent you.
 Trying to buy a home without an agent is increasingly complicated today, and it can sometimes end up costing you thousands of dollars.
 That is why a good team of professionals, such as a real estate agent, a lawyer, and an inspector, can only be an advantage.